 Fibre strands¶

 A fibre cable isn't one wire — it's a bundle of strands, each an independent light path.
-Danbyte lets you record how many strands a fibre cable carries, colour-code them to the industry standard, and label each one — something NetBox doesn't do.
+Danbyte lets you record how many strands a fibre cable carries, colour-code them to the industry standard, and label each one.

 How much you model — the modelling setting¶